EDUCBA

 Xpath for FruitMAC:/button[contains(text(),’Fruit’)][contains(text(),’MAC’)] is the Xpath for FruitMAC.

-Sample Showing Xpath contains text
+Sample Showing of the text

 "//h4/a[contains(text(),'MCQ M')]"

-Identifying by Attribute using Xpath
+Identifying by Attribute using XPath

 By value attribute, it is given as